helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 7 - Acid-base reactions.md

 Broth, Gave Himself an Ulcer, and Solved a Medical Mystery*](http://discovermagazine.com/2010/mar/07-dr-drank-broth-gave-ulcer-solved-medical-mystery)

-## Section 7.1: Overview of acid-base reactions
+##  7.1: Overview of acid-base reactions

 ### 7.1A: The Brønsted-Lowry definition of acidity and basicity